Merging stellar-mass binary black holes: Observations

 \subsubsection{Information extracted from the observed gravitational-wave signals}

-We list the parameters of the black hole binaries observed to date in table \ref{table:BHmasses}.
+The masses of the black-hole binaries observed to date are shown in figure \ref{fig:BHmasses}, along with masses inferred from X-ray binary observations.
 Specific system properties are discussed below.

-\textbf{Masses:} The individual black hole masses span a range from $\approx 7 M_\odot$ to $\approx 35 M_\odot$.
-The masses appear to be roughly uniformly distributed over this range.
-However, there is a significant selection bias toward detecting more massive systems, because sensitivity to gravitational waves from binary mergers depends on the system mass.
+\textbf{Masses:} The individual black-hole masses span a range from $\simeq 2.6 M_\odot$ (assuming the lower-mass object in GW190814 is a black hole rather than a neutron star \citep{GW190814}) to $\simeq 80 M_\odot$ for GW190521 \citep{GW190521} (or more, see \cite{FishbachHolz:2020,NitzCapano:2021}) and GW200220\_061928 \citep{GWTC3}.
+There is a significant selection bias toward detecting more massive systems, because sensitivity to gravitational waves from binary mergers depends on the system mass.
 The gravitational-wave amplitude, and hence the maximum (horizon) distance at which a source is detectable, scales as $M_c^{5/6}$ for inspiral-dominated signals.
 The surveyed volume therefore scales as $M_c^{2.5}$.
-While the existing observations are not sufficient to accurately determine the mass distribution of merging binary black holes, the observed broad mass distribution, deconvolved with the mass-dependent selection effects, could be consistent with an intrinsic mass distribution of $M^{-2.5}$ \citep{BBH:O1,GW170104}, reminiscent of the stellar initial mass function \citep{Salpeter:1955}.
-The uncertainty in the mass distribution is relayed into the uncertainty on inferred merger rates, which are consistent with a broad range spanning $\sim 10$ -- $200$ Gpc$^{-3}$ yr$^{-1}$ \citep{GW170104}.
+Once selection effects are accounted for, the mass distribution for the more massive black hole appears to be consistent with a power-law $p(M) \propto M^{-3.4}$, reminiscent of the stellar initial mass function \citep{Salpeter:1955}, with an additional peak at around $34 M_\odot$.
+The vast majority of merging binary black holes, $\approx 99\%$, have both companion masses below $45 M_\odot$ \citep{GWTC3:pop}.

-\textbf{Mass Ratios:} While all binary black holes observed to date are consistent with having equal-mass components, mass ratios could be as extreme as $4:1$ in some cases.
+Most observed merging binary black holes are consistent with having equal-mass components, though the poorly measured mass ratios span a very broad range in some cases.
+Several observed events, such as GW190412 with a mass ratio of $3:1$ \citep{GW190412}, and GW190814 with a mass ratio of $9:1$ \citep{GW190814}, are definitely inconsistent with equal masses.

-\textbf{Black Hole Spins:} Individual black hole spins are difficult to measure precisely with gravitational waves.
-However, we do know that none of the observed binaries could have large spins aligned with the orbital angular momentum; in fact the `effective spin' $\chi_\textrm{eff}$ --- the mass-weighted dimensionless spin along the direction of the orbital angular momentum --- is below $0.4$ for all observed events, and consistent with zero for all but one of them.
-Interestingly, $\chi_\textrm{eff}$ is not consistent with zero for GW151226, the second lightest binary black hole detected, indicating that at least one of the components for that event must have been a rotating black hole.
-Spin projections in the orbital plane are very poorly constrained for all events.